pallets/flask/docs/testing.rst

 something.

 Flask gives you a couple of ways to test applications.
-It mainly does that by exposing the Werkzeug test :class:`~werkzeug.Client` class to your code and handling the context locals for you.
+It mainly does that by exposing the Werkzeug test :class:`~werkzeug.test.Client` class to your code and handling the context locals for you.
 You can then use that with your favourite testing solution.
 In this documentation we will use the :mod:`unittest` package that comes preinstalled with each Python